antoinepringalle/poppy-docs/en/programming/rest.md

 # Pypot's REST API

-> **Caution** REST API has recently been updated.
-This page presents the documentation for the new API version (12/07/2021)
+> **Caution** REST API has been updated in v4.0.0.
+This page presents the documentation of the v4.0.0 API.

 The Pypot API is organized around [REST](https://en.wikipedia.org/wiki/Representational_state_transfer "Representational state transfer").
 Our API has predictable resource-oriented URLs, accepts form-encoded request bodies, returns JSON-encoded responses, and uses standard HTTP response codes.